kamelnetworks/sonic/led.md

   * `led status`

+When the `led auto on` command is execute the `ledproc_linkscan_cb` built-in to the Broadcom SDK will take charge of pushing new LED data to the LED processors.
+Depending on the custom LED code this may or may not be used, but can be used to base LEDs on things like if the interface speed is 100G or not.

 ### Trident 2 / Tomahawk 2

 This generation uses an unknown micro-controller architecture.
 Trident 2 has 2 controllers, Tomahawk 2 seems to have at least 4.